4paradigm/OpenMLDB/docs/en/cli.md

 Command format: `updatetablealive table_name pid endpoint is_alive`

-* table\_name table name
+* table\_name: The table name
-* pid fragment id, if you want to modify all fragments of a table, specify pid as *
+* pid: The fragment id, if you want to modify all fragments of a table, specify pid as *
-* endpoint node endpoint
+* endpoint: The endpoint of the node
-* is\_alive node status, can only fill in yes or no
+* is\_alive: The  node status, can only fill in yes or no

 ```
 > updatetablealive test * 172.27.128.31:8541 no